altwalker/altwalker/docs/core/modeling.rst

 **Further Reading/Useful Links**

 - `GraphML <https://en.wikipedia.org/wiki/GraphML>`_ file format.
-- For documentation about ``.graphml`` model format check `GraphWalker's documentation <https://github.com/GraphWalker/graphwalker-project/wiki/Creating-a-model-using-yEd>`_.
+- For documentation about the ``.graphml`` model format check `GraphWalker's documentation on Using yEd <https://github.com/GraphWalker/graphwalker-project/wiki/Creating-a-model-using-yEd>`_.
 - For creating or modifying graphml models you can use `yEd editor <http://www.yworks.com/en/products_yed_about.html>`_.